tableau/extensions-api/docs/trex_data_access.md

  ![]({{site.baseurl}}/assets/Load_Extensions_Dialog.png){:height="50%" width="50%"}

 The **Allow an Extension** dialog box provides users information about your extension.
-This information includes links to the your website, as specified by the `website` attribute in manifest file (in the `<author>` element).
+This information includes links to your website, as specified by the `website` attribute in manifest file (in the `<author>` element).
 Users can click on the link under **Created By** to find out more about your extension.
  The dialog box also indicates whether or not the extension requires full-data access and provides the URL of the extension.

 If a user clicks **Cancel**, the workbook is opened, but the extension is not loaded.
 In the layout container where the extension would normally appear, the following message appears: